swiftlang/swift-evolution/proposals/0067-floating-point-protocols.md

 /// any way by this protocol, but it enforces the basic requirements of
 /// any IEEE 754 floating-point type.
 ///
-/// The BinaryFloatingPoint protocol refines these requirements and provides
+/// The BinaryFloatingPoint protocol refines these requirements, adds some
+/// additional operations that only make sense for a fixed radix, and also
-/// some additional useful operations as well. public protocol FloatingPoint: SignedArithmetic, Comparable {
+/// provides default implementations of some of the FloatingPoint APIs. public protocol FloatingPoint: Comparable, IntegerLiteralConvertible {

   /// An unsigned integer type that can represent the significand of any value.
   ///